HSteffensen/BotBolt/docs/commands/bestgirl.md

 # Bestgirl
 Nominate and vote for girls to decide who is best.
 Girls have a name, description, and image.
+See the bottom of the page for nominate and edit examples.

 See the best girl:
 `!bestgirl`